 - Be sure to use calls to action, and long-tail keywords, especially within the first three lines of text.
 Plus, bulleted lists of top features and emojis (if it’s on brand).
 These help catch people’s eye.

 - Remember that “people don’t buy what you do, they buy why you do it.”
 In other words, inspire others to take action by finding similarities with them / provide a quality solution to a problem they may face.

-4) Screenshots: App screenshots help you to generate a good ï¬rst impression, allow you to unveil the most important features of your app immediately, and helps the user feel like they are making a better informed decision.
+App screenshots help you to generate a good first impression, allow you to unveil the most important features of your app immediately, and helps the user feel like they are making a better informed decision.

-5) Preview Videos: App preview videos are the brief videos that can accompany app store listings.
-There are many documented beneï¬ts of incorporating a trailer to your app listing, including:
+App preview videos are the brief videos that can accompany app store listings.
+There are many documented benefits of incorporating a preview video your app listing, including:

 - Increase install rates by more than 25%